isqo/Aframe-Museum/README.md

 * [grunt-script-link-tags](https://www.npmjs.com/package/grunt-script-link-tags) - Auto-generate <script> and <link> tags for your HTML files.
 ### why npm ?
 We use npm to install the dependencies of the project which are listed in package.json.</br>
-Navigate to the project directory and run the following command :
+Navigate to the project folder and run the following command :
 ```
 npm install
 ```